1915 Portland-Lewiston Interurban waiting-station from

 in Kennebunkport, Maine - May 2018 PWM

 Planning for campus improvements at Seashore Trolley Museum turns into the implementation of the plans for campus improvements.
-This process is not new, it is ongoing, and has been for many years at the Museum.
+This process is not new, it has been ongoing for many years at the Museum.
 Museum members, individuals, and businesses alike, as well as grantors, continue their generous financial support that allows the Museum to make enhancements to program offerings, infrastructure upgrades, and its expansion, track work, and general campus improvements.
 Thank You!

-One of the campus areas that will be benefitting from general upgrades in the coming months and years, is the Morrison Hill Station area on up towards the Donald G. Curry Town House Restoration Shop and northwesterly, parallel to the mainline from the treeline (where the Burma Shave signs are currently).
+One of the campus areas that will be benefitting from general upgrades in the coming months and years, is the Morrison Hill Station area up towards the Donald G. Curry Town House Restoration Shop and northwesterly, parallel to the mainline from the treeline (where the Burma Shave signs are currently).

 Upgrades started in the Morrison Hill Station area later in the 2017 operating season when the track department began building one-of-two new switches to replace the two existing switches in the shop yard and shop lead.
 In addition, Morrison Hill Station window sills, door sill, and some window trim were replaced and painted.
 The interior and exterior received a new coat of paint.
 The interior also had flooring installed.
 The first items for the new Narcissus/PLI display were installed.
 The remainder of the display was installed in May 2018.

 As work on Morrison Hill Station carried on in the later summer and early fall of 2017, the idea of upgrading the existing border of the path from Morrison Hill Station to the shop began to evolve into a much larger vision to expand the pathway to include visitor respite space, garden areas, and to position visitor access to the area to include a visually appealing line of sight for photographing historic electric railway vehicles as they passed by on the mainline with stops at Morrison Hill Station.
-The improvements that are proposed will be phased in over a period of time.
-With the Museum's 80th anniversary year in 2019, and Maine's Bicentennial Celebration year in 2020, this area, with its enhancements, will become a visitor favorite.
+The improvements that are proposed will be phased in over time.
+With the Museum's 80th anniversary year 2019, and Maine's Bicentennial Celebration year in 2020, this area, with its enhancements, will become a visitor favorite.

 Schematic of the aerial view of the area from Morrison